T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 .. _`form-requiredParameter`:

-Required Parameter NEW|EDIT
+Required Parameter New|Edit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Comma separated list of variable names.
 On form load, an error message will be shown in case of missing parameters.
 The parameters must be given by SIP.

-The list of required parameter has to be defined for 'NEW' (r=0, create a new record) and for 'EDIT' (r>0, edit existing record).
+The list of required parameter has to be defined for `New` (r=0, create a new record) and for `Edit` (r>0, edit existing record).

-Optional a comment might be attached to the parameter, direct after the parameter name.
-The comment should not contain any ','.
+Optional a comment might be attached after the parameter definition.

 E.g.: ::

-  NEW: grId, pId # Always specify a person, grId2
+  New: grId, pId # Always specify a person, grId2
-  EDIT: pId
+  Edit: pId

 .. _`form-showButton`: